-- Contemporary Jewish Life—a lens focused on understanding challenges in relation to organizational, political, cultural and demographic change
+- Social Analysis—a lens focused on understanding challenges in relation to organizational, political, cultural and demographic change

-- Visions and Values—a lens focused on clarifying alternative visions of the Jewish community at its best
+- Visions of Jewish Life—a lens focused on clarifying alternative visions of the Jewish community at its best

-- Leadership and Nonprofit Management—a lens focused on crafting strategies and honing skills for organizational and communal change
+- Nonprofit Management—a lens focused on crafting strategies and honing skills for organizational and communal change

-Throughout the program, Fellows will also work with mentors on activities designed to complement cohort learning and advance individual learning goals.
-Program mentors are typically current and former executives of nonprofit organizations.
+Between seminars, fellows continue their learning in small groups by video conference.
+Throughout the program, fellows also work with mentors on activities designed to complement cohort learning and advance individual learning goals.
+Program mentors are current and former executives of nonprofit organizations.

 “It’s been inspiring for me to know that I’m not alone with my passion and commitment for working within and furthering Jewish life.
 We’re an accomplished group and it brings out the best in us.
 Being part of the fellowship is personally a source of pride and I also feel pride from my organization.”Fellow, Inaugural Cohort